stuartherbert/putting-ansible-to-work/key-concepts.md

 Roles are said to be _applied to a computer_ when they have successfully run.

-Most of the book is about roles - they are fundamental to how to work with Ansible.
+Most of this book is about roles - they are fundamental to how to work with Ansible.
 I've split the information across these chapters:

 * [Building Roles](building-roles.html)
 * [Working With Config Files](working-with-config-files.html)